Azure/bellhop/docs/scaler/modules/README.md

 ```

-3) Run `updateScaler.ps1` script from project root to Zip-Deploy new Scaler-Trigger version.
+3) Run `updateScaler.ps1` script from project root to Zip-Deploy new Scaler code.

 Example:
 ```
-PS /User/git_repos/github/Azure/bellhop> ./updateScaler.ps1
+PS /User/github/Azure/bellhop> ./updateScaler.ps1
 Enter resource group name where function is deployed: bellhop-rg
 ```

 4) Create new `servicename.md` page to document how to use the new scaler.
-    - Created in the `./docs/scalers/modules/` folder
+    - Create this file in the `./docs/scaler/modules/` folder
-    - Also need to update the `./docs/scalers/modules/_sidebar.md` with path to new service document
+    - Update the `./docs/_sidebar.md` with path to new scaler document
-    - New page will be displayed on the documentation site!
+    - New page will be displayed on the documentation site